MCFpy/mcf/docs/source/index.rst

 Usage Example
 -------------

-We use the :py:func:`~example_data_functions.example_data` function to generate synthetic datasets for training and prediction to showcase an application of the :py:class:`~mcf_functions.ModifiedCausalForest`.
+We use the :py:func:`~example_data_functions.example_data` function to generate synthetic datasets for training and prediction to showcase an application of the :py:class:`~mcf_main.ModifiedCausalForest`.

 .. code-block:: python